kevb34ns/pinyinify/README.md

    - There must be at least one pinyin vowel in the word.
 The placement of tone marks is correct for any valid pinyin word.

 ## Test Page
-An HTML test page allows you to test the function without writing any of your code.
+The included HTML test page allows you to test the function without writing any of your code.
 Simply open `test.html`, located in the `test/` directory, in your browser, and type some text into the text box to see the result.

 ## Bugs
 Feel free to report bugs on the issue tracker.
 I will do my best to get around to them in a timely manner.
 If you want to contribute improvements to the code, let me know by [sending me an email](mailto:yangkevi@usc.edu) or opening an issue.

+## License
+This code is licensed under the MIT License.
+This means you are free to use and change this code however you want, as long as you include the proper copyright notice and attribution.
+View the full terms [here](https://github.com/kevinkyang/pinyinify/blob/master/LICENSE).